-NPHL virologist Shravan Kumar, according to in The Himalayan Times, has said that Nepal faces a grave risk of an outbreak as people with flu and other symptoms of Covid-19 infection are not being tested for the deadly virus.
+NPHL virologist Shravan Kumar, according to this report in The Himalayan Times, has said that Nepal faces a grave risk of an outbreak as people with flu and other symptoms of Covid-19 infection are not being tested for the deadly virus.

 “These people should also undergo COVID-19 test because a person who has tested positive for common flu may also test positive for coronavirus,” said Dr Mishra.

 Nepal’s Disaster Risk Reduction & Management Authority (DRRMA) held an emergency meeting on Thursday and urged the government to restrict movement along the open international border with India.

 DRRMA chief executive Anil Pokhrel is learnt to have pointed out that in case of a coronavirus outbreak in India, Nepal would get affected immediately, thanks to the open border and unrestricted movement of people of both countries through the porous and unfenced border.